Like tears... in... rain.

 Thule is a world where the Conan stories meet the Cthulhu mythos.
 Its inspiration comes mainly from the three authors of the weird – Robert E. Howard, Clark Ashton Smith, and H. P. Lovecraft -as well as others like Edgar Rice Burroughs, Fritz Leiber, and H. Rider Haggard.

-Thule is a bronze-age world.
+Thule is a bronze-age world set in the ruins of an iron-age one.
 The only people who know the secret of iron are the Dwarves, and they do not share.
 The Atlantean smiths knew of iron, of course, and of even better metals, but their secrets died with them when Atlantis sank beneath the waves so many years ago.

 Magic is rare in Thule.
 Most ordinary people go their entire lives without encountering a magic item or seeing a spell being cast.
 Of course, it is different for PCs.